S T O S S Books

 [3] MineralTown, “Soil, Sand and Dirt,” http://www.mineraltown.com/infocoleccionar/How_rocks_minerals_are_formed.htm#Crystals, (accessed 10/11/2011).

 [4] Hildegard of Bingen.
-Hildegard of Bingen’s Book of Divine Works: With Letters and Songs.
-Translated by Robert Cunningham, Jerry Dybdal, and Ron Miller.
-Edited by Matthew Fox.
-(Santa Fe, NM: Inner Traditions International/Bear & Company, ©1987) All rights reserved.
-Reprinted with permission of publisher.
-Kindle Locations 2430-2431.
+Hildegard of Bingen’s Book of Divine Works: With Letters and Songs, trans.
+Robert Cunningham, Jerry Dybdal, and Ron Miller, ed.
+Matthew Fox.
+(Santa Fe: Inner Traditions International/Bear & Company, 1987), Kindle Locations 2430-2431.

 [5] “Clay,” Wikipedia, The Free Encyclopedia (Wikimedia Foundation, Inc.), http://en.wikipedia.org/wiki/Clay, (accessed 10/17/2012).